 Thinkific

-One of the great things about Thinkific is that it offers a free plan (in addition to three paid ones, at $39, $79, and $399/ month.
-Furthermore, the paid plans also come with a free 30-day trial, which means that you can try out the platform before committing to anything.
+One of the great things about Thinkific is that it offers a free plan in addition to three paid plans.
+The paid plans are $49, $99, and $199/month.

-Some of the main differentiators between the plans Thinkific offers include the ability to create private courses, use custom branding, offer student support, as well as get access to advanced features such as automatic emails and funnels.
+Some of the main differentiators between the Thinkific pricing plans include the ability to create private courses, use custom branding, offer student support, as well as get access to advanced features such as automatic emails and funnels.

 Teachable

 Teachable is not a cheap platform — but the good news is that they do offer a free plan too, for those who are just starting out.
-The paid plans come at $348, $1188, respectively $2988 per year.
-Some of the main differentiators between these plans include more community and membership features, lower transaction fees, and so on.
+The paid plans come at $59, $159, and $665 per month.
+Some of the main differentiators between Teachable pricing plans include more community and membership features, lower transaction fees, and so on.

 Kajabi